The Adventures of Ook and Gluk: Reception

 The book was at #2 on the New York Times hardcover graphic novel best-sellers list its first week of release, and remained at first place for six consecutive weeks.
 It served 33 weeks on the list, its period on the list overlapping with the paperback edition's presence on the paperback best sellers list.

 School Library Journal described the book's humor as "completely immature, and for the target audience, completely hilarious".
 Booklist suggested that the book would "appeal to those who like silly adventures, puke-based humor, and kung-fu fighting."
 Kate Pavao of Common Sense Media give the rate three stars out of five, stating that "Asian stereotypes mar Captain Underpants spin-off."

 Removal from market

-On March 25, 2021, Dav Pilkey stated on his YouTube channel that he and Scholastic had removed the book from print in response to a Change.org petition of 289 signatures by Korean-American Billy Kim, accusing the book of stereotyping harmful to Asians, specifically singling out the "[Chinese] kung fu master [Master Wong] wearing what's purported to be a traditional-style Tang coat", for using "stereotypical Chinese proverbs", and for having "a storyline that has the kung fu master rescued by the non-Asian [] protagonists using their kung fu skills."
+On March 25, 2021, Dav Pilkey stated on his YouTube channel that he and Scholastic had removed the book from print in response to a Change.org petition of 289 signatures by Korean-American Billy Kim, accusing the book of harmful stereotyping of Asians, specifically singling out the "[Chinese] kung fu master [Master Wong] wearing what's purported to be a traditional-style Tang coat", for using "stereotypical Chinese proverbs", and for having "a storyline that has the kung fu master rescued by the non-Asian [] protagonists using their kung fu skills".

 According to the video, all money that Pilkey and his wife have made from the book would be donated to "charities that provide free books, art supplies, and theater for children in underserved communities; organizations that promote diversity in children's books and publishing; and organizations designed to stop Asian hatred."